zegetech/zegetech.github.io/_posts/2018-12-18-international-payment-gateway-braintree-paypal.md

 This is one of the top international payment gateways.
 It was recently acquired by Paypal.It accepts both Mobile and Web Payments with a smooth integration for both cases and offers support for various payment ways including PayPal, Cards, Apple Pay, Venmo, Google Pay, Masterpass, Samsung Pay, Visa Checkout, UnionPay and ACH Direct Debit.

-On my developer traversal on Braintree's developer section, I came to find out that they offer a nice documentation and sample codes for you to get started quickly.
+On my developer traversal on Braintree's developer section, I came to find out that they [do not provide a public REST API for consumption](https://www.braintreepayments.com/blog/when-rest-isnt-good-enough/).
+However, they offer a nice documentation and sample codes on client and server SDKs for you to get started quickly.
 They do give server SDKs for top languages including Java, .NET, Node.js, PHP, Python & Ruby and client SDKs for languages including Android, Ios and Javascript for Web.
 They also offer a testing bed for your proof of concept tests.
 You'll need to create a sandbox account [here](https://www.braintreepayments.com/sandbox).

 From your Sandbox account, you'll need to get your *Merchant Id*, *Public Key* and *private key* for use in your client side code.
 You'll also need to get a Tokenization key that will authorize your request.
 This can also be gotten from your sandbox account.